Agnes Magnúsdóttir: History

 Trístapar are three adjoining small hills that are part of Vatnsdalshólar.

-Agnes had been described as an intelligent, imaginative and talented woman.
-Her appearance is disputed, but one source says she is "not visible", while another describes her as more complete and fun in her approach.
-Agnes was in her thirties and worked as a maid at Geitaskarð when she met Natan Ketilsson.
-At the same time they were attracted to each other and Agnes was hired at Illugastaðir for the next few days.
-Agnes no doubt hoped to become Natan's housekeeper and wife, and went to his home in Illugastaðir but when she got there this did not happen.
-Natan had chosen Sigríður Guðmundsdóttir as housekeeper, but she was only 16 years old.
-Friðrik Sigurðsson liked Sigríður, and Agnes probably hoped that she would choose Friðrik and Natan would then choose her.
-That did not happen, however.
+Agnes was in her thirties and working as a maid at Geitaskarð when she met Natan Ketilsson.
+She was hired at Illugastaðir for the next few days.
+Natan had additionally hired Sigríður Guðmundsdóttir as his housekeeper, who was 16 years old and romantically involved with Natan's neighbor, Friðrik Sigurðsson.

 The murder

-On the evening of March 13, 1828, Friðrik came to Illugastaður and had the two maids, Agnes and Sigríði, hide in a barn until Natan and Pétur Jónsson, a night visitor to the farm, were asleep.
+On the evening of March 13, 1828, Friðrik Sigurðsson came to Illugastaður and had the two maids, Agnes and Sigríður, hide in a barn until Natan and Pétur Jónsson, a visitor to the farm, were asleep.
 When the men were asleep, Agnes and Friðrik went into the baðstofa (the main living space of the house) where the two men were sleeping and Friðrik killed them both with a knife.
 It is not known whether Sigríður took part in the murder itself, but before Friðrik and Agnes set the baðstofa on fire, she stole what was considered valuable.
-On the night of March 14, local people woke up in the town of Stapakoti in Vatnsnes when Agnes was there with news.
-She said that Illugastaðir was engulfed in light flames and that the owner of the farm, Natan, was burned inside together with Pétur Jónsson.
-But when the fire was put out and the bodies were found, it turned out that it was not an accident.
+Agnes went to the town of Stapakoti in Vatnsnes to report the fire.
+When the fire was put out and the bodies were found, authorities determined that Natan and Pétur's deaths had not been an accident.